KenanPashaiev/roman-numeral-service/README.md

 # Roman Numeral Service
 This repository contains a service that converts an integer to Roman numeral.
-For more detailed specification regarding the Roman numerals, plesae visit this [link](https://mathworld.wolfram.com/RomanNumerals.html).
+For more detailed specification regarding the Roman numerals, please visit this [link](https://mathworld.wolfram.com/RomanNumerals.html).

 ## Algorithm
 The target integer is converted to Roman numeral using the following algorithm.